Introduction

 Symptoms

 Plant growth is severely stunted.
-Deformed root tips, overall lack of root development, and no or poor nodulation will be seen.
-Plant tissue analysis may reveal low or deficient P, Ca, and Mg levels.
+Deformed root tips, overall lack of root development (Figure 1), and no or poor nodulation will be seen (Figure 2).
+Plant tissue analysis may reveal low or deficient phosphorus (P), calcium (Ca), and magnesium (Mg) levels.
 Plant micronutrient levels may be high or excessive.

 Management

 The visual toxicity diagnosis needs to be confirmed by diagnostic soil analysis.
-Procedures for diagnostic samples can be found at the Diagnostic Samples webpage.
+Procedures for diagnostic sampling can be found at NC State Extension’s soil fertility webpage.
 When Al toxicity is detected in a soybean field during the growing season, recovery of the current crop is unlikely.
 Liming at an appropriate rate based on soil testing should reduce the problem in future crops.

 Publication date: Dec.
 4, 2020